 Expect the unexpected.
 Students will work in teams and individually to problem solve in and out of the classroom.
 Experiential learning includes opportunities to apply knowledge and conceptual understanding to real-world problems or situations.
-Students delve into case studies, analyze mock traffic accidents and staged death scenes, gain experience working in a crime lab, practice crime scene documentation and reconstruction, and participate in fingerprinting workshops and forensic laboratory exercises.
-Students will experience the world through the eyes of a criminal under voluntary house arrest for three days while wearing a GPS ankle bracelet.

 The Criminal Justice program at Eureka College is unique in that it combines both classroom as well as practical exercises to allow the student a comprehensive understanding of the material being presented.
 The course experiences will involve lecture, demonstration, and on-the-job experience.

 Here’s a sneak peek into our on campus Criminal Justice Crime Scene.
 The following content may not be appropriate for younger individuals.